frnsys/nomadic/readme.md

 for my Evernote usage.

 Nomad supports a simple directory structure of HTML, Markdown, txt, and pdf notes and any other files which may need to be referenced.
-It just provides an easier way of searching through and browsing those files.
+Nomad provides an easier way of searching through and browsing those files.

 For example: